lukso-network/docs/docs/networks/mainnet/lukso-mainnet.md

 # Running a LUKSO node

 To be part of LUKSO's network as a validator one should understand the concept of staking.
-Staking is the process of creating and maintaining one (or more) of these validators on the to help the network maintain the consistency and security of the LUKSO blockchain.
+Staking is the process of creating and maintaining one (or more) of these validators to help the network maintain the consistency and security of the LUKSO blockchain.

-To earn staking rewards for the LUKSO Network, the job is straightforward, but crucially important: run validators with the highest quality possible, and maximize staking rewards.
+To earn staking rewards for the LUKSO network, the job is straightforward, but crucially important: run validators with the highest quality possible, and maximize staking rewards.

 Node operators are responsible for: